 Have you considered completing a teeth whitening procedure recently?
 If you’ve answered yes, you’re not the only one.
 In fact, having the whitest and brightest smile is the goal of many people and oftentimes, it leads to the endless use of over-the-counter bleaching kits.
-While whitening is perfectly safe to do, some limitations do apply, and at Lake Forest Dental Arts, we wish to keep our patients informed.
+While whitening is perfectly safe to do, some limitations do apply.
+There are many people who bleach constantly, really to excess.
 Thus, before you begin rummaging through a sea of drugstore bleaching kits, read this article.
 It may provide some insight on the the teeth whitening process.

 To help his patients understand the ins and outs of teeth whitening, your Lake Forest, IL dentist, Dr. James Fondriest offers a few tips in this informative blog post.